On the wall above my desk are five rules, and they are the framework for how I get things done

 Wait for No One

-I designed these rules for startups and fast-growing software companies with one goal in mind: Build outstanding, fast-growing software companies.
-That’s exactly where I’ve put them to the test, sometimes with success, other times with failure.
-I’m still learning as I go.
+These 5 rules have one goal: Enable outstanding, fast-growing software companies.
+That’s where I’ve put them to the test, sometimes with success, other times with failure.
+I’m still learning as I go, still iterating, and I’d love your help on that journey.